ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 {@linkapi CKEDITOR.config All configuration} options can be changed this way.

-There is also additional way to set the {@link guide/dev/features/readonly/README read-only mode} via `readOnly` property:
+There is also an additional way to set the {@link guide/dev/features/readonly/README read-only mode} with the `readOnly` property:

 ```jsx
 <CKEditor